VerifyTests/Verify/readme.md

 ## Static settings

-Most settings are available at the both global level and at the instance level.
+Most settings are available at both the global level and the instance level.

-When modifying settings at the both global level it should be done using a Module Initializer:
+When modifying settings at the global level it should be done using a Module Initializer:

 <!-- snippet: StaticSettings.cs -->
 <a id='snippet-StaticSettings.cs'></a>